 Other Requirements

-In the course of repowering the Generating Unit, the repowering applicant will be obliged to meet all current CAISO tariff requirements including reactive power requirements and low voltage ride-through capabilities, as applicable.
-These requirements are not set aside by a determination that the characteristics of the new generators are substantially unchanged, regardless of whether the original units were meeting then current tariff provisions.
+In the course of repowering the Generating Unit, the repowering applicant will be obliged to meet all current CAISO Tariff requirements including reactive power requirements and low voltage ride-through capabilities, as applicable.
+These requirements are not set aside by a determination that the characteristics of the new generators are substantially unchanged, regardless of whether the original units were meeting then current Tariff provisions.